ccano2011/wedding-app/README.md

        - Also fixed a routing error that wouldn't allow a user to login if they leave the login screen & return to it
        - Fixed any and all mobile styling issues

+02/09/2021:

+       - Made the mobile nav functionality more user friendly & seamless
+       - Removed all unused code and cleaned up the formatting
+       - Refactored 'nav.jsx'
+       - Added a 'Special Thanks' to the README to thank those who took their time to help debug and teach me a thing or two along the way

 ## Special Thanks:

 A BIG thank you to <a href="https://github.com/DannyMichaels" target="_blank">Daniel Micheal</a> for taking the time to help me debug and introducing me to Styled Components!
-Also another shout-out to
-       <a href="https://github.com/laport14" target="_blank">Geoff LaPorte</a> for remininding me about try/catch errors that helped me add alerts for login/registration errors.
+Also another shout-out to <a href="https://github.com/laport14" target="_blank">Geoff LaPorte</a> for remininding me about try/catch errors that helped me add alerts for login/registration errors.